 As the trail continues, it crosses a short bridge over Winter Creek at 0.4 mile and reaches a junction with the Winter Creek Trails and the First Water Trail (which is where you’ll pop out if you took the Hermit Falls detour) at 0.7 mile.
 From here, continue north on the Gabrielino Trail.

 You’ll skirt alongside the roaring (at least, in the wet season) creek and quickly come upon the first of the many rustic Forest Service cabins you’ll see along the route.

 The trail continues through a few small “villages” of these cabins before splitting away from the water and heading into the ridge above the creek.
-At this point, you can continue north toward a cabin called “Fiddlers’ Crossing.”
-This trail will cross the creek three times — which can be a bit tricky if the water’s running high — cut through some ivy-covered landscapes, and take you to the base of Sturtevant Falls.
+At 1.5 miles, keep right at a cabin called “Fiddlers’ Crossing.”
+This trail will cross the creek three times — which can be a bit tricky if the water’s running high — cut through some ivy-covered landscapes, and take you to the base of Sturtevant Falls at 1.7 miles.

 More importantly, the Upper Trail misses some of the best scenery in the entire canyon.
 So skip it and head on the Lower Trail instead.

 This section of the trail is single-track, and will probably be much more secluded than anything you’ve hiked so far.
 Most people who hike along the creek are just headed to the Falls and back, so you’ll have a bit more private time as the trail ascends a steep ridge that overlooks the section of the creek you just hopped through.
 Eventually, you’ll get yourself a nice semi-aerial view of the falls, too.